DianZzzz/DianZzzz.github.io/_finance/CFA/Capital-Market-Expectations.md

 - `Parameter uncertainty`: parameters are invariably estimated with error.
 - `Input uncertainty`: inputs could be incorrect or the need to proxy for an unobservable variable

-### High Frequency Data

-- Advantages: improves the precision of sample variances, covariances, and correlations
-- Disadvantages: does not improve the precision of the sample mean and are more sensitive to asynchronism across variables

 ## Economics Growth

 ### Exogenous Shocks to Growth